"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Discussion and Implications

 \subsection{Enhancing Epistemic Richness}

 By surfacing the positionality that informs annotators’ decisions, reflexive annotating reveals the social conditions under which labels are produced.
 We showed that resulting situated annotations capture dynamic and intersectional positional information that static metadata and inference-based approaches often overlook.
-Annotators expressed positionality in multiple narrative stances, from explicit lived experience (``as a non-binary person''), to relational or community framings (``women in my family''), to solidarity-based empathy (``I can put myself in the shoes of someone in that situation'').
+Annotators expressed positionality in multiple narrative stances, from explicit lived experience \textit{(``as a non-binary person'')}, to relational or community framings \textit{(``women in my family'')}, to solidarity-based empathy \textit{(``I can put myself in the shoes of someone in that situation'')}.
 Such variation expands the interpretive space of annotations: judgments articulated through self-, community-, or other-as-subject framings all carry epistemic weight.
-Consistent with feminist theory \cite{soedirgo2020toward, crenshaw2013mapping, hooks2000feminist}, these perspectives were fluid and context-specific: the same worker might foreground gender in a hiring scenario but ethnicity or class in a consumer product context.
-Prior work similarly shows that annotation behaviour depends on more than static demographics \cite{orlikowski2023ecological, robinson2009ecological, freedman1999ecological, biester2022analyzing, alipour2024robustness}.
-Our findings extend this by showing how reflexive annotating makes such variability explicitly visible.
-Treating situated annotations as epistemic metadata expands the interpretive space of annotation.
-They carry the potential to shift alignment towards a practice that contextualises value judgments in the broader social, political, historical and personal contexts in which they are situated.
-In doing so, it reframes socially derived variation as epistemically meaningful structure for alignment research.
+This empirically observed variation demonstrates that positional engagement is not uniform but contextually enacted.

+These findings substantiate feminist accounts of situated knowledge (e.g. \cite{soedirgo2020toward, crenshaw2013mapping, hooks2000feminist}) by providing insight into how annotators selectively foreground different aspects of themselves \textit{(e.g., gender in one context, ethnicity in another)}.
+While prior work has similarly shown that annotation behaviour depends on factors beyond static demographics \cite{orlikowski2023ecological, robinson2009ecological, freedman1999ecological, biester2022analyzing, alipour2024robustness}, our results offer direct empirical documentation of how such variability becomes explicitly expressed when reflexivity is supported by design.
+Without reflexive annotating, these layered positional articulations would have remained invisible.

+Our findings suggest that this framing expands the interpretive space of annotation by treating socially derived variation as epistemically meaningful structure for alignment research.
+In doing so, they provide empirical grounding for rethinking alignment as a practice that can account for the broader social, political, historical, and personal contexts in which value judgments are situated.